Eschatologue/CM_wiki/docs/class/cleric/index.md

 #### :class-abl-chdiv-cleric: Divine Spark

 As a **:rsc-a: Magic**{ .rsc } action, you point your Holy Symbol at another creature you can see within 30 feet of yourself and focus divine energy at them.
 Roll 1d8 and add your Wisdom modifier.
-You either restore Hit Points to the creature equal to that total or force the creature to make a Constitution saving throw.
-On a failed save, the creature takes Necrotic or Radiant (your choice) damage equal to that total.
+You either restore Hit Points to the creature equal to that total or force the creature to make a **:d20-save: Constitution saving throw**.
+On a failed save, the creature takes **:dmg-necr: Necrotic**{ .dmg-necr } or **:dmg-radi: Radiant**{ .dmg-radi } (your choice) damage equal to that total.
 On a successful save, the creature takes half as much damage (round down).

-You roll an additional d8 when you reach certain Cleric levels: 7th level (2d8), 13th level (3d8), and 18th level (4d8).
+You roll an additional d8 when you reach Cleric levels 7 (2d8), 13 (3d8), and 18 (4d8).

 #### :class-abl-chdiv-cleric: Turn Undead